sepandasadi/Zero-to-Front-End-Hero-Exercises/Book-2/chapter-15/README.md

-# Chapter 33: Developer Tools - Exercises
+# Chapter 15: Developer Tools & Professional Workflow - Exercises

 Welcome to your professional developer toolkit practice!
 These exercises will help you master the tools that separate hobbyists from professionals.